 Admission Information for Indigenous Students

-Greetings from Trent University!
 Trent values Indigeneity and the knowledge, perspective and voice you bring to the Trent community as a person of Indigenous Ancestry.

 There are two application pathways for Students of Indigenous Ancestry (First Nations, Métis or Inuit, Status or Non-Status):

-Indigenous students who have followed a traditional academic path are eligible to apply to directly to degree programs at Trent.
+Indigenous students who have followed a traditional academic path are eligible to apply directly to degree programs at Trent.

 Indigenous Diploma Program: